How to Celebrate the Holidays During a Pandemic

 Food Safety and Social Distancing Tips from the Experts

-Thanksgiving and the holidays will look a little different in 2020 amidst the COVID-19 pandemic.
+Thanksgiving and the holidays may look a little different amidst the COVID-19 pandemic.
 A lot of people have a lot of questions about everything from preparing a turkey and timing the meal to guidelines for family gatherings and social distancing.

 Fortunately, we found the answers to many of your Thanksgiving safety questions for you – we’re just as fond of feasting as you are.
 Watch as Ben Chapman and Natalie Seymour, food safety experts with NC State Extension, serve up research-based tips and tools that will help keep you and your loved ones safe and happy this holiday season.